Improving Stability and Alignment with MEDITECH Expanse

-Six years after inception, Summit Medical Center (SMC) had outgrown its existing electronic health record (EHR) technology and was exploring new alternatives.
-For this small community hospital, security for their servers was of the utmost importance.
-Their tornado-prone location near Oklahoma City posed an ongoing threat of natural disaster that could render their EHR system unusable.
-They needed to ensure server stability against any such event.
-In-depth research and interviews with vendors led SMC to select MEDITECH for their replacement EHR system.
-SMC then sought a certified infrastructure vendor to support the implementation, which had to be completed within one year.
-Tegria’s reputation and deep experience with MEDITECH made us a clear choice for SMC.
+Summit Medical Center (SMC), a physician-owned, 18-bed community hospital in Oklahoma, had outgrown its EHR technology.
+The facility’s tornado-prone location near Oklahoma City also posed an ongoing threat of natural disaster that could render their EHR system unusable.
+With server security as a top priority, SMC selected MEDITECH for their EHR system.
+They needed a certified infrastructure vendor to support the implementation, which had to be completed within one year.

-In lieu of the initial plans to keep the servers in-house, SMC worked with Tegria to establish an external hosted environment, which would ensure their servers’ safety and stability during the EHR transition.
+SMC partnered with Tegria to establish an externally hosted environment that would ensure server safety and stability during the EHR transition.
 Tegria hosted the new MEDITECH environment for the first 90 days of implementation.
-Over a single weekend, Tegria was able to copy over all of SMC’s server content to their new on-premises environment.
-This saved SMC nearly three months on their initial build timeline.
-For the next year and a half, MEDITECH and Tegria provided backup support, ensuring that SMC had ongoing access to their data even during storms and other potential interruptions.
+Then, over a single weekend, the team copied all of SMC’s server content to the new, on-premises environment.
+This effort saved SMC nearly three months on their initial build timeline.
+For the next 18 months, MEDITECH and Tegria provided backup support and ensured that SMC had access to their data at all times, despite storms and other interruptions.